IMAGE/SQL: Part 2 of N

 Adager Corporation

-In Part 1 of N, I recommended enhancements to DBSCHEMA which would assist development of SQL-supportive databases.
+In Part 1, I recommended enhancements to DBSCHEMA which would assist development of SQL-supportive databases.
 Please include support for new data types corresponding to HP SQL types DATE, TIME, DATETIME and INTERVAL as enhancement #4.

 IMAGESQL